Skip to content

 def _aggregate_result_dicts(self, result_dicts: list[dict]) -> list[dict]:

-Aggregates a list of check result dicts.
-The reason behind is
+"""Aggregate a list of check result dicts.

-a specific failure will be created.
-As a larger number of such
+will be created.
+As a larger number of such failures can be created (for

-failures can be created (for different checks or for different
+different checks or for different identifiers), we aggregate missing data

-comma-separated list.
+to a comma-separated list.

 Args: